shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/troubleshooting/fix-ssl-certificate-verify-failed.md

 While our Python API comes with a very recent copy of the certificates, as of February 21st 2019, there's a bug right now that prevents the API from using those certificates for Amazon S3 uploads, even if you are using the latest version of the API.
 For background please see [this AWS blog post](https://aws.amazon.com/blogs/security/how-to-prepare-for-aws-move-to-its-own-certificate-authority/).
 To remediate the situation temporarily, you can try the following solutions.

-{% include info title="Note" content="these are temporary workarounds and we're looking into a long-term solution" %}
+{% include info title="Note" content="these are temporary workarounds and we're looking into a long-term solution." %}

 ## Preferred Solution